yonasBSD/foot/INSTALL.md

 `TERM`, and it does **not** disable `TERMINFO`, if `-Dcustom-terminfo-install-location` has been set.
-Use this if packaging the terminfo definitions in a separate package (and the build script isn’t shared with the ‘foot’ package).
+Use this if packaging the terminfo definitions in a separate package (and the build script isn't shared with the 'foot' package).

 Example: